Learn how to make a bow for wreaths, gifts, Christmas tree toppers, and more. Wreaths are a good idea for decorating your front door.

 4. To form the bow, pinch the center of the three ribbon circles.

 5. Next, pinch the center of your stream tail and hold it on the pinched loops’ center bottom.

 6. Use a zip tie (the one I used) around the center of the bow’s loops.
 Be sure to pull it tight before trimming off the zip tie with your wirecutter (this one is my favorite).
 Please note: if you want to attach the bow to a wreath with wire or a chenille stem, place it on the back of your bow and then zip tie the bow and chenille stem together.

 7. The center ribbon knot is simple to make.
 Cut a piece of ribbon, then make a knot in the center of your ribbon.
 Use the tails of your ribbon knot to tie it around the center of the bow.
-Note: you can use another ribbon or the same ribbon for the center knot.
+Note: you can use another ribbon for the center knot.